cloudfoundry/community/toc/rfc/rfc-platform-logs-with-opentelemetry.md

 ##### Phase 2 - Implementation

-The implementation will based on the findings from the `Discovery Phase` and will follow the new and modern trends for processing logs with Open Telemetry.
+The implementation will be based on the findings from the `Discovery Phase` and will follow the new and modern trends for processing logs with Open Telemetry.

 The three main topics in the implementation phase will be:
 - `otel-collector-release` adjustments to support collection and delivery of platform logs: